 While advanced future technologies could offer promise for helping wild animals, they also carry risks of multiplying the cruelty of the natural world.
 For instance, it's conceivable that humans could one day spread Earth-like environmental conditions to Mars in the process of

 terraforming.[Burton] More speculatively, others have proposed

 directed panspermia, dispatching probes into the galaxy to seed other planets with biological material.[Meot-NerMatloff] Post-human computer simulations may become sufficiently accurate that the wild-animal life they contain would consciously suffer.
+Already we see many simulation models of natural selection, and it's just a matter of time before these are augmented with AI capabilities such that the organisms involved become sentient and literally feel the pain of being injured and killed.
 Any of these possibilities would have prodigious ethical implications, and I do hope that before undertaking them, future humans consider seriously the consequences of such actions for all of the sentient creatures involved.